Dec 10, 2025

 To understand why we ran this test, you have to look at the limitations of the traditional footwear model.
 For over a century, the industry has relied on a mold-based, labor-intensive workflow optimized for low-mix, high-volume production in distant factories.

-The shift to Additive Manufacturing (AM) isn't just about cool shapes; it’s about breaking the shackles of legacy manufacturing.
+The shift to Additive Manufacturing (AM) isn't just about cool shapes; it’s about breaking the shackles of legacy manufacturing, which has certain limitations:

 This shift is compelled by powerful market drivers that are reshaping supply chains:

-• Mass Customization: Modern consumers demand personalization.
+Mass Customization: Modern consumers demand personalization.
 Ten years ago, 3D scanning was expensive; today, the LiDAR scanner in your iPhone has democratized data capture.
 Consumers can now send a precise biomechanical map of their foot directly to a manufacturer, making custom fits a reality.
+Companies like Zellerfeld exemplify this shift by offering custom-fitted footwear.

-• Generative AI: Algorithms optimize complex lattice structures (like the Adidas 4DFWD) for specific performance metrics.
+Generative AI: Algorithms optimize complex lattice structures for specific performance metrics.
 This shifts complexity from physical assembly to scalable software, allowing thousands of design iterations with zero tooling costs.
+A leading example is the Adidas 4DFWD running shoe, which uses a 3D-printed, anisotropic lattice midsole to specifically redirect vertical impact forces into forward motion.

 While these technologies create a revolutionary shoe, it is industrial automation that allows that shoe to be produced at a revolutionary scale and a low price required for broad market penetration.